 Bottom line is that it is possible to win the collection lawsuit filed against you, sometimes without hiring an attorney!

 So never lose hope — instead know that you have excellent options.
-Five options in fact when you have been sued.
+In fact you have five options when you have been sued.

 Below are some frequently asked questions and answers about debt collector lawsuits for your information.

 For a free confidential consultation with an experienced lawyer about your situation and your options, call us at (205) 879-2447 or fill out our intake form on our Contact Us page.